rmosolgo/graphql-ruby/readme.md

   - Validators are order-dependent, is this a smell?
   - Tests for interference between validators are poor
   - Maybe this is a candidate for a rewrite?
-- Add Rails-y argument validations, eg `less_than: 100`, `max_length: 255`, `one_of: [...]`
-  - Must be customizable
 - Relay:
   - Reduce duplication in ArrayConnection / RelationConnection
   - Improve API for creating edges (better RANGE_ADD support)
   - If the new edge isn't a member of the connection's objects, raise a nice error
-- Missing Enum value should raise a descriptive error, not "key not found"
 - `args` should whitelist keys -- if you request a key that isn't defined for the field, it should 💥
 - Fix middleware ([discussion](https://github.com/rmosolgo/graphql-ruby/issues/186))
   - Handle out-of-bounds lookup, eg `graphql-batch`